 \section{Experimental setting}

-\myparagraph{Bag of Views creation} For real each image in the ImageNet-1K ~\cite{deng2009imagenet} training dataset, we generate $M=4$ random synthetic views using the pretrained checkpoint of S-LDM ~\cite{gen-sis}.
+\myparagraph{Bag of Views creation} For each real image in the ImageNet-1K ~\citep{deng2009imagenet} training dataset, we generate $M=4$ random synthetic views using the pretrained checkpoint of S-LDM ~\citep{gen-sis}.
 The real image along with generated views are treated as the \textit{bag of views}.
 The generation is done in offline mode and stored on the disk before training CDG-MAE.
-Following~\cite{gen-sis}, we use a classifier-free guidance weight of 6 \cite{ho2022classifier} and 50 DDIM \cite{song2020denoising} steps for sampling.
+Following ~\citep{gen-sis}, we use a classifier-free guidance weight~\citep{ho2022classifier} of 6 and 50 DDIM ~\citep{song2020denoising} steps for sampling.

-\myparagraph{Training} We utilize the official codebase of CropMAE~\cite{eymael2024efficient} and closely follow their setting.
+\myparagraph{Training} We utilize the official codebase of CropMAE ~\citep{eymael2024efficient} and closely follow their setting.
 By default, we use a ViT-S/16 encoder and a four-layer decoder.
 Each decoder block has an embedding dimension of 256, and contains cross-attention, feedfoward and self-attention modules.
 We train for 100 epochs on ImageNet-1K with a base learning rate of $1.5 \times 10^{-4}$ and batch size of 2048.

 From the \textit{bag of views} (containing $M$ views), one image is randomly chosen as the target and $N$ additional images as anchors ($N<M$).
 We use a target masking ratio $r_a=90\%$ .
-In multi-anchor setting, we apply uniform anchor masking ratio across all anchors, with each anchor masked independently and randomly.
-We also investigate the impact of training with a reduced patch size by training both CropMAE and CDG-MAE with a ViT-S/8 backbones for 100 epochs.
-More training details are provided in supplementary.
+In the multi-anchor setting, we apply uniform anchor masking ratio across all anchors, with each anchor masked independently and randomly.
+We also investigate the impact of training with a reduced patch size by training both CropMAE and CDG-MAE with a ViT-S/8 backbone for 100 epochs.
+More training details are provided in Appendix ~\ref{sec:sup_training_details}.